Amin394T/Personal-Blog/README.md

 This is a lightweight React client-side rendered single page application, where the source of data is static markdown files.
 It is created with Vite, no TypeScript used, the only extra library is React-Markdown for the purpose of handling Markdown conversion to HTML.

-The application is divided into 3 components (described previously), there is no real navigation, hence the abscence of a router, the feed component that displays the list of blogs in the home view also serves as the feed side-bar when a blog is displayed, this is handled through states and flex-box.
+The application is divided into 3 components (described previously), there is no real navigation, hence the abscence of a router, the feed component that displays the list of blogs in the home view also serves as the feed side-bar when a blog is displayed, so everything is in one page, this is handled through states and flex-box.
+The application does however consider the blog ID if specified in the URL, this is to allow sharing specific blogs' links.

 There are 2 state variables, one holding the ID of the currently selected blog, and the other holding the search keywords, which is also used to determine whether the blog component is visible or not.
 They are both present at the root component for easier state sharing between components, no state manager was used since there are only 2 levels in the component tree and only 2 states.